TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-16-new-in-statie-45-twig-support.md

 id: 123
 title: "New in Statie 4.5: Twig Support"
 perex: |
     Statie supports YAML and Symfony Dependency Injection for some time.
 But you wanted more! **You wanted Twig**.
-Sculpin and all [the other PHP generators](https://www.staticgen.com/) have it.
+Sculpin and all [the other PHP Static Website generators](https://www.staticgen.com/) have it.
     <br><br>
     So there you go!
 Enjoy
 tweet: "New Post on my Blog: New in #Statie 4.5: #Twig Support #symfony #latte"